 Now, here is an example of how to calculate the volumetric weight for road freight:

 When computing the road freight volumetric weight, you can either calculate the volumetric weight in meters or centimetres, by multiplying length X weight X height.
-You then need to divide this number by 5000.
+In most cases, you then need to divide this number by 5000.
+Some carriers may ask you to divide it by 4000.
 For the simplicity of the given example, we used centimetres.

 Length x width x height = 60 cm x 30 cm x 50 cm = 90 000/5000 = 18 kg